fabiocicerchia/go-proxy-cache/docs/DEV.md

 $ docker-compose up
 ```

+## Tracing

+Jaeger is available by using the `test/full-setup` demo and browsing to `http://localhost:16686/`.

 ## Test

 **NOTE:** In order to have a fully working environment you need to put in the host file `127.0.0.1 nginx`.